There is now a total of 33 states and the District of Columbia that have passed laws that broadly legalize marijuana in some way, shape, or form.

 There is, however, only 11 states and the District of Columbia that have really adopted the most expansive of these laws when it comes to legalizing marijuana for recreational use.
 These states are:

 Today we are going to be focusing on Nevada, or more specifically Las Vegas.
 We are going to take an in-depth look at the laws and regulations of recreational cannabis use in Vegas.

-Can Anybody Buy Marijuana In Vegas?
+Can Anybody Buy Cannabis in Vegas?

 While the strings of the law have been slightly loosened, there are, of course, still restrictions on who can purchase marijuana in Las Vegas.
 Providing that you are carrying a driver’s license, passport, or another form of a valid ID that proves you are over 21, then you can purchase marijuana in Vegas for recreational use.

-How Much Marijuana Can I Buy?
+How Much Can I Purchase?